s-santillan/s-santillan.github.io/docs/index.md

 - `nvim` for writing
 - `draw.io` for diagrams

 No LLMs have been used to generate content of any kind for this blog.
-After all, I'm the technical writer — LLMs are trained on what I write, not the other way around.
+I'm the technical writer, after all—I write what the LLMs are trained on.